Mysticial/y-cruncher-GUI/Protocol/StatusUpdates.md

 }
 ```

-This output can be interpreted however the client wants.
-It is sufficient to reproduce the entire status line that y-cruncher would normally print out in the console.
+This output is sufficient to reproduce the entire status line that y-cruncher would normally print out in the console.

 The purpose of the `MicroStatusID` is due to the asynchronous nature of poll-based requests.
 By the time the client receives a response, the computation may have already moved on past the end of the microsection.
 It may even be in a different microsection.
 The `MicroStatusID` number tells the client which one it is meant for.

 To date, y-cruncher has only ever used single-line microstatus updates.
-But both y-cruncher and the protocol here support a much more generic structure that uses a tree to represent a status. (as you can see from the `Children` node) This allows the status to be polled within parallel sections of a computation.
-If and when this more generic structure is used, y-cruncher will print it out in the console as a multi-line microstatus where all the lines update in real time.
-The GUI can of course display it however it wants.
+But the structure here is actually a tree.
+As of this writing,
+no (publicly enabled) y-cruncher functionality uses the full tree functionality.
+Therefore the `Children` node will never have more than one element.

+The motivation of this tree structure is that it can do detailed status display of fork-join parallel algorithms.
+Each branch of the tree represents a different thread of computation which will be updating independently of the others.